SocksTheWolf/AntiScamBot/docs/faq.md

 * `Embed Links`: To give you information when you run `/scamcheck`

+### I am not able to add the bot, it says the bot needs to be verified?

+We have submitted {{ site.bot_name }} for verification but this process has been very slow.
+While the bot is still being verified, you can add one of the many fallback bots.

+Eventually when the main bot is verified, the fallback bots will move their assignments onto the main bot instance.
+We are aware of how frustrating this is.
+We hope this is solved sooner, but our hands are tied.

+Anything under the "THE BOT" role in the TAG server is allowed to be added.

 ### Is {{ site.bot_name }} open source?

 Yes!
 You can see the [project source code here](https://github.com/SocksTheWolf/AntiScamBot).